-Luckily, it was quite tasty, and none of my traditional gag reflexes set in; quite the opposite really.
+Following this epiphany, I opened a freshly chilled package and poured myself a glass.
 Almond breeze has a very pleasant natural almond flavor on a relatively neutral background.
 While it was creamy in consistency, it didn’t have the thickness of cow’s milk.
-While I don’t really see myself sitting down to a glass of almond milk on a regular occasion, it was really quite good, and I did finish the glass!
+While I don’t really see myself sitting down to a glass of almond milk on a regular occasion (I’ve never been the type to drink a glass of any type of milk), it was really quite good, and I did finish the glass!